jgraichen/reptly/README.md

 ### Check for updates

 Call `reptly update` to download new available updates from mirrors (`aptly mirror update`).
-Repos are currently not updated but a new snapshot is created if they have changed.
+Repos are currently not updated, but a new snapshot is created if they have changed.
 Automatic `repo include` call should be added later one.

 ### Publishing changes

 Run `reptly publish`.
 It will ask you change changes are available and whether you want to publish them.

-### Shorthands
+### Shortcuts

-`reptly run` is a shorthand for `reptly update` and `reptly pubish`.
+`reptly run` is a shortcut for `reptly update` and `reptly publish`.

 All commands take an optional filter to limit there operation.
 Use the internal `alias` identifier to operate on specific publish targets and their sources only.
-Wildcards matches ala `dev*` are supported, too.
+Wildcard matches like `dev*` are supported, too.

 ## Update notifications

-`reptly --cron` provides a easy non-interactive mode to automatically check for updates.
+`reptly --cron` provides an easy non-interactive mode to automatically check for updates.
 Output is only created on changes or errors.

 Use `reptly --cron update` to download new changes from mirrors.

 Run `reptly --cron publish` to print available outstanding changes.

-## Testing

-There are no test at the moment.
-This should change at samepoint.
-The software interacts heavily with aptly so it is harder to write tests.

 ## Contributing